Tomb of Meryra

-The Tomb of Meryra is part of a group of tombs located near Amarna, Upper Egypt.
-Placed in the mountainsides, the graves are divided into north and south groupings; the northern tombs are located in the hillsides and the southern on the plains.
-Meryra's burial, identified as Amarna Tomb 4 is located in the northern cluster.
-The sepulchre is the largest and most elaborate of the noble tombs of Amarna.
+The tomb of Meryra is part of a group of tombs located in Amarna, Upper Egypt.
+Placed in the cliffsides, the graves are divided into north and south groupings.
+Meryra's burial, identified as Amarna Tomb 4, is located in the northern cluster.
+The tomb chapel is the largest and most elaborate of the noble tombs of Amarna.
 It, along with the majority of these tombs, was never completed.
-The rock cut tombs of Amarna were constructed specifically for the officials of King Akhenaten.
+The rock cut tombs of Amarna were constructed specifically for the officials of King Akhenaten in the 18th Dynasty.
 Norman de Garis Davies originally published details of the Tomb in 1903 in the Rock Tombs of El Amarna, Part I – The Tomb of Meryra.

-The tomb dates back to the 18th Dynasty.
+The Amarna tombs still stand intact though in various states of weathering, iconoclasm, or deliberate defacing.
+They are each different in layout and depictions depending on their professions for the King yet many have repetitive patterns in common.
+Meryra's tomb shows detailed views of royal imagery and architectural views of The Great Aten Temple in both horizontal and vertical depictions.
+Meryra's tomb has a unique narrative because of his career as The High Priest of Aten.